stewi1014/WorldWeaver/README.md

 - There may be game breaking bugs that cannot be undone and may destroy worlds.
 - Documentation may be missing for some parts, especially those that are still under active development.

-We will be providing more information on how to add the mod to your project, as well as the format of our additional datapack files, in the near future.
+We will provide more information on how to add the mod to your project, as well as the format of our additional datapack files, in the near future.